CodingJack/polished-content/README.md

 ## Considerations

 All of the built-in supported blocks have been tested and will work out of the box in most cases.
-But not all options will play nice 100% of the time, as blocks are wrapped in an animated wrapper which can sometimes lead to layout/positioning issues depending on the particular animation.
+But not all options will play nice 100% of the time, as blocks are wrapped in an animated wrapper which can sometimes lead to layout/positioning issues depending on the animation used.
 However, the animation editor has several "helper" options in the "formatting" section that resolve most issues, including an option to add a custom Class to the animation's wrapper which can then be targetted in the "Custom CSS" section in the plugin's main settings page.

 ## Not limited to Gutenberg Blocks